syncfusion-content/asp.netwebforms-docs/aspnet/ToggleButton/Server-Side-Events.md

 <td>
 OnChange</td><td>
 It is raised when the Toggle Button is clicked.</td><td>
-Event Argument contains the following parameters:e.Status - Status of Togglebutton.e.IsChecked - Checked Status of Togglebuttone.EventType - Event Namee.Arguments - Contain keys and values for Status.</td></tr>
+Event Argument contains the following parameters:e.Status - Status of Togglebutton. e.IsChecked - Checked Status of Togglebutton e.EventType - Event Name e.Arguments - Contain keys and values for Status.
+</td></tr>
 </table>